Foreign languages

 Compose

-key that could better fulfill that objective.
+key that could better fulfill this objective.

 Composition